Falls Creek recommends the use of helmets and enforces a mandatory policy for certain Snowsports programs.

 Falls Creek recommends the wearing of helmets for skiing & snowboarding.
 Guests are required to wear helmets while undertaking certain Snowsports activities and programs:

-- All participants in Kids Snowsports School Programs (Snowclub 3-6yrs, Junior Workshop 7-14yrs) must wear an accredited ski or snowboard helmet.
+- All participants in Snowsports Programs 15 years old and under must wear an accredited ski or snowboard helmet.
 Helmets are available from Falls Creek rental outlets.
 Helmets are FREE with children’s equipment rental at these outlets.

 - All guest participants, of whatever age, which involve or include terrain parks, pipes, skier/boarder cross and/or race courses will be required to wear an accredited ski or snowboard helmet.